A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Hand-crafted spectral features}

-Hand-crafted features have been demonstrated as a strong baseline for audio anti-spoofing detection, providing a reliable foundation for capturing discriminative patterns of artifacts.
+Hand-crafted features have been demonstrated as a strong baseline for speech Deepfake detection, providing a reliable foundation for capturing discriminative patterns of artifacts.

 \textbf{Magnitude-based spectral coefficient} The literature shows that the majority of front-end features are derived from the magnitude/power spectrum, where the power spectrum is the square of the magnitude spectrum.
-Short-term magnitude spectral features are commonly obtained from discrete Fourier transforms (DFT), such as Mel frequency cepstral coefficient (MFCC) \cite{davis1980comparison}, inverted Mel frequency cepstral coefficient (IMFCC) \cite{chakroborty2008improved}, linear frequency cepstral coefficients (LFCC) \cite{alegre2013one}, and rectangular filter cepstral coefficients (RFCCs) \cite{hasan2013crss}, and linear prediction cepstral coefficients (LPCC) \cite{furui1981cepstral}.
-Sahidullah et al. \cite{sahidullah15_interspeech} are the first to compare nine short-term magnitude-based spectral features alongside their first- and second-order derivatives, highlighting the benefits of incorporating dynamic features in capturing temporal changes.
-Recent advancements have focused on enhancing conventional coefficients by refining windowing techniques and filter configurations during the extraction process.
-Mewada et al. \cite{mewada2023gaussian} propose to utilize a Gaussian filter to obtain the IMFCC because of their ability to capture more global information compared to linear or triangular filter banks.
-Liu et al. \cite{liu2021multi} extract and stack short-time Fourier transform(STFT) feature maps with varying time-frequency resolutions by using different window lengths and frame shifts.
-Additionally, \cite{liu2021multi} notes that the longer window length performs more effectively than the shorter one.
-Gammatone cepstral coefficient (GTCC) \cite{chakravarty2022noise} utilizes an Equal Rectangular Bandwidth (ERB) frequency scale, which is more robust to the noise compared to the traditional Mel-scale.
-Gasenzer et al. \cite{gasenzer2023towards} propose the wavelet packet transform (WPT) as an alternative to the DFT since the WPT provides a high resolution in the high-frequency part.
-The experiments suggest that the WPT outperforms STFT in the situation of low sampling rates or compression.
+Short-term magnitude spectral features are commonly obtained from discrete Fourier transforms (DFT), such as Mel frequency cepstral coefficient (MFCC) \cite{davis1980comparison}, and linear frequency cepstral coefficients (LFCC) \cite{alegre2013one}.
+Sahidullah et al. \cite{sahidullah15_interspeech} compare nine short-term magnitude-based spectral features alongside their first and second-order derivatives, highlighting the benefits of incorporating dynamic features in capturing temporal changes.